tjgore/codetype/content/articles/javascript-kickstart.md

 - The do .… while loop
 - And the for loop

-The while loop repeats its block of code as long as the condition within it's () is true.
+The while loop repeats its block of code as long as the condition is true.
 The condition is first checked before each iteration of the loop's body.
 <br/><br/>
 <script async src="//jsfiddle.net/7q8t9165/embed/js,result/dark/"></script>